mmuller88/mmblog/content/aws-cert-recert/index.md

 Hi Friends.

-My AWS Solution Architect Professional expires in mid 2022.
-I've thought about renewing it occasionally since then, but I didn't want to invest the time to prepare for it.
-But now a client is paying me to take the exam, so why not.
+My AWS Solution Architect Professional expires in mid-2022.
+Since then, I've occasionally thought about renewing, but I didn't want to invest the time to prepare.
+But now a customer was paying me to take the exam, so why not.
+Here's some advice that helped me minimize the effort and still pass the exam.

 ## Learning for the exam

 First of all, cherish learning!
 Learning is fun and studying for the exam is fun!

 My favorite way to learn efficiently is to do mock exams like you get on Udemy or other learning platforms.
-For one, they prepare you for the test exam mode.
+For one, they prepare you for the test exam.
 And for others, it is a great way to have an amazing learning when you answer a question wrong.
+Usually the learning platform explains you exactly why your answer was wrong.

 ### Learn in chunks